 Maximum medical improvement does not mean that you have achieved a full recovery, but rather that you have reached the point in your condition where additional treatment will not improve your injury any further.
 For some, this means they are able to return to work and are in the same condition they were in prior to their injury.
 For others, this simply means that they cannot recover beyond a certain point and that treatment is no longer effective.

 A maximum medical improvement diagnosis can potentially mean a few different things for a patient:

-- His or her injuries are completely healed and the employee is able to return to work.
+- His or her injuries are completely healed and the employee is able to go back to work.

 - His or her injuries are not healed and a doctor determined that the injuries will not improve.
-The worker will receive an impairment rating for the injury, which means he or she could be eligible for extended Impairment Income Benefits (IIBs).
+The worker will receive an impairment rating for the injury, which means he or she could obtain Impairment Income Benefits (IIBs).

 Impairment Income Benefits

 After a doctor determines that you have reached maximum medical improvement, he or she will assess if you are suffering from any permanent physical or functional damage and, if so, you will be given an impairment rating, which can potentially allow you to receive IIBs.
 These benefits will end after you have received a total of three weeks of payments for every percentage of your rating, up to 104 weeks.
 For example, if your rating was 10%, you will receive an additional 30 weeks of IIBs after you have reached maximum medical improvement.